scalarorg/simple-staking/docs/WalletIntegration.md

 // Create an instance of the class const wallet = new MobileAppWallet();

-// Inject it under the `window.btcwallet` object before the Babylon dApp loads window.btcwallet = wallet;
+// Inject it under the `window.btcwallet` object before the Scalar dApp loads window.btcwallet = wallet;
 ```